For healthcare professionals impacted by COVID-19 pandemic, caring for yourself and your colleagues has never been more important.

 "Many are balancing their work with family commitments and could also be understandably worried about the health of their family members, as well as colleagues," she says.

-Not knowing exactly what to expect over the coming weeks and months may also be contributing to how you feel.
+Not knowing exactly what to expect over the coming months may also be contributing to how you feel.

 Managing stress and seeking support